saladinjake/Frameless-CSS/README.md

 ## 🌱 Inspiration
 Frameless CSS is inspired by Tailwind, Basscss, and Open Props — but aims to be even simpler and easier to maintain in modern frontend workflows, especially for startup MVPs, clean HTML sites, and one-off UI prototypes.

-Let me know if you want:

-docs/UTILITIES.md auto-generated from your utilities

-Tailwind Play or Codepen examples

-Full job board example using Frameless

-VSCode snippets for all classes

-I can also turn this into a markdown file or push it into your GitHub repo layout.